thepeted/react-babel-sass-webpack/README.md

 ```

 ## Included Scripts
 ```
-> npm start // Start the Development Server at localhost:8080
+$ npm start               # Start the Development Server at localhost:8080
-> npm run build // Generates minified bundle.js, styles.css and index.html in /build
+$ npm run build           # Generates minified bundle.js, styles.css and index.html to /build
-> npm run deployghpages // Publish the files in /build to a gh-pages branch
+$ npm run deployghpages   # Publish the files in /build to a gh-pages branch
 ```

 ### Configuration Tips